 Regulates blood sugar

-Berberine may also support healthy blood sugar through the promotion of Glycolysis, which is the breakdown of glucose into energy.3
+Berberine may also support healthy blood sugar through the promotion of Glycolysis, which is the breakdown of glucose into energy.4

 Supports weight loss

-Ozempic works by mimicking the GLP-1 hormone which is produced in the intestines following food intake.5 GLP-1 receptions in the brain, pancreas and gut affect how we crave food, digest food, and manage blood sugar after eating food.
+Ozempic was initially approved as a diabetes medication, and researchers subsequently noticed that this diabetes drug also led to notable weight loss.
+This GLP-1 drug works by mimicking the GLP-1 hormone which is produced in the intestines following food intake.6 GLP-1 receptions in the brain, pancreas, and gut affect how we crave food, digest food, and manage blood sugar after eating food.

-• GLP-1 brain receptors: help to regulate appetite by increasing satiety.
-(Further research also indicates that GLP-1’s dopamine-regulating effects may also curb cravings and compulsions for food and substances.)
+- GLP-1 brain receptors: help to regulate appetite by increasing satiety.
+More research shows that GLP-1 can help control cravings for food and substances by regulating dopamine levels in the brain.

-• GLP1-gut receptors slow the movement of food in the G! tract and increases satiety.
+- GLP1-gut receptors slow the movement of food in the GI tract and increase satiety, or the feeling of fullness after eating a meal.

-Originally developed as a medication for people with diabetes to manage blood sugar, Ozempic has proved to be a breakthrough medication, helping patients lose up to 15% of body weight.
+Originally developed as a medication for people with diabetes to manage blood sugar, Ozempic is a breakthrough medication, helping patients lose up to 15% of body weight.

-While berberine can support weight loss, there are no studies indicating that it operates on GLP-1 receptors throughout the body in the same way Ozempic does.
-And claims that the two are one and the same are just another internet fallacy.
+While berberine can support weight loss, there are no studies indicating that it operates on GLP-1 receptors throughout the body in the same way Ozempic does—any claim that the two are one and the same is just another internet fallacy.

 Berberine vs. Ozempic

 Determining the best medication and/or supplement for you depends entirely on your goals.
 If you’re looking for help with managing blood sugar, lowering cholesterol, and supporting diet and exercise-based weight loss, berberine may be a good option.
-(Although not all berberine supplements are created equal.
-Look for supplements with Dihydroberberine, a derivative of berberine that is more easily absorbed by the body.)
+(Although not all berberine supplements are created equal, Dihydroberberine, a derivative of berberine is more easily absorbed by the body.)

 While diet and exercise are still the hallmarks of weight management, data-backed supplements and medications can help you reach (and maintain) your goals, while also supporting your whole-body health.